|

 Este encontra-se localizado na base do Cristo Redentor

-Tropical Garden Plants, William Warren, Thames & Hudson, 1997.
+Fonte: Tropical Garden Plants, William Warren, Thames & Hudson, 1997.

 Texto original: